CriticalCareClub/Kompendium/Quelltext/Speziell/Toxikologie/index.rst

-“Partydrogen”: Ecstacy, Schwammerl, Special K …
+"Partydrogen": Ecstacy, Schwammerl, Special K …
 ===============================================

 .. only:: not latex